Pratik-05/Pratik-05/README.md

 ## About Me

 Hey there!
 I'm Pratik, and I'm passionate about exploring the vast world of technology.
-Currently on a journey to master the MERN stack, delve into Cloud Computing, and sharpen my skills in Data Structures and Algorithms.
+Currently on a journey to master the DevOps, delve into Web Development, and sharpen my skills in Data Structures and Algorithms.

 ## 🌱 Currently Learning

 - Web Development
-- Cloud Computing
+- Cloud Computing & DevOps
 - Data Structures and Algorithms

 ## 💡 Interests